 Students will be assigned to teams so that they are given a chance to collaborate with peers from different universities and disciplines.
 Once presentations are assessed by our judges, the winning team will receive a cash prize.

-In addition to formal networking sessions, a variety of engaging and enjoyable activities will take place throughout the conference such as a trivia night, movie night, pub night, and exploratory excursions to downtown Vancouver.
+In addition to formal networking sessions, a variety of engaging and enjoyable activities will take place throughout the conference such as a trivia night and exploratory excursions.

 We want to provide undergraduate students in Mathematics and Statistics with an opportunity to meet other students, professors, organizers and industry members who have similar interests and goals.
 These networking events will help passionate undergraduate students to gain confidence and build connections with fellow peers.